ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/story_ads_best_practices.md

 </html>
 [/sourcecode]

-The `amp-cta-type` tag must include one of the [available options](#call-to-action-button-text-enum) for the CTA Button text enum.
-This ensures a consistent user experience for AMP Story readers.
+The `amp-cta-type` tag can be chosen from one of the [available options](#call-to-action-button-text-enum) for the CTA Button text value.
+This is recommended, as AMP will then automatically localize the text for you when appropriate.
+Alternatively, if you wish to handle localization for yourself, you can include your own custom text for this value.

 ## Call to action button text enum <a name="call-to-action-button-text-enum"></a>
 The call to action button must be configured from a predefined set of choices: